Tara Sweeney

-Tara MacLean Sweeney (born July 28, 1973) is an American businesswoman and former political appointee who served as assistant secretary of the interior for Native American affairs from July 2018 to January 2021.
+Tara MacLean Sweeney (born July 28, 1973) is an Iñupiat businesswoman and former political appointee who served as assistant secretary of the interior for Native American affairs from July 2018 to January 2021.
 Sweeney is an Alaska Native and previously served in the cabinet of Alaska Governor Frank Murkowski.
 In 2022, she unsuccessfully ran to represent Alaska in the United States House of Representatives.
 The election was won by Democrat Mary Peltola.

 Early life and education

 A daughter of Bryan MacLean, a teacher, and Eileen MacLean (née Panigeo), who served as a Democratic member of the Alaska Legislature, she is of Iñupiaq descent.
 She is a citizen of the Native Village of Barrow Inupiat Traditional Government.
 One of her ancestors translated the Bible into the Inupiaq language.

 Sweeney grew up in the towns of Wainwright, Bethel, Unalakleet, and Utqiagvik in rural Alaska.
 In 1991, she graduated from Barrow High School.

 Sweeney attended Cornell University, where she received a Bachelor of Science degree in industrial and labor relations in 1998.